Setting the stage

 As someone who’s been writing cheatsheets over half a decade now, I’ve made this mistake far too many times in the name of trying to minimize how much white space I leave on my cheatsheets, and almost every time it makes them a complete mess and terribly difficult to parse (which as you can imagine is not ideal in an exam setting where you need to find very specific bits of information in a time constrained environment).

-A cheatsheet for an introductory digital logics course, which is a complete mess of different sized blocks of diagrams mixed in with text.
-For a good example at what not to do, consider my cheatsheet (right) for an introductory digital logics course from my second year of university.
+For a good example at what not to do, consider my cheatsheet (below) for an introductory digital logics course from my second year of university.
 I can hardly distinguish the different groups of concepts amongst all the differently sized blocks of diagrams mixed in with text, and I was the one who wrote the entire darn thing, I can only imagine how you, dear reader, must feel looking at this spagetthi gobble of a cheatsheet.

 How do we maintain uniformity with incredibly tiny text?
 Well, for starters, stick with a consistent method of structuring your content.
 The best way of doing this, regardless of whether you’re using some typesetting engine or a text editor, is with a table.
 Ideally, a single table that fills up the entire page (so you don’t have to deal with all the spacing headaches trying to properly sandwich together multiple tables of different sizes onto the same 8.5x11 inch sheet of paper) with consistently sized rows and columns.
 In addition, go with justified or centre-aligned text instead of left/right-aligned (having straight edges for text boxes is a lot easier to read than text boxes with jagged edges that have no easily parseable pattern)